The Education Department Common Read in Social Justice

 Senior Seminar Common Read

-Education students enrolled in their final semester at Elizabethtown College will conclude the exploration of the department's social justice initiative through a common book selection.The department's common book for Senior Seminar 2014-2015 is Teaching with Poverty in Mind by Eric Jensen.
+Education students enrolled in their final semester at Elizabethtown College will conclude the exploration of the department's social justice initiative through a common book selection.The department's common book for Senior Seminar 2015-2016 is Rethinking Multicultural Education, edited by Wayne Au.